Ethnic groups in Chicago: Arab and Middle Eastern Americans

+Assyrian Americans

-According to the 2000 U.S. Census, Chicago is home to 15,683 Assyrians.
+According to the 2000 U.S. census, Chicago is home to 15,683 Assyrians.
 This is believed to be the largest Assyrian population in the United States.
 The Assyrians in Chicago settled in Albany Park, Edgewater, Rogers Park, and Uptown.
 In the suburbs, Assyrians have settled Morton Grove, Niles, and Skokie.

 The first Assyrian church in Chicago opened in 1917 in the Near North Side.

 The Assyrian American Association was established in 1917.
 It is located at 1618 West Devon Avenue, two blocks east of the Assyrian Pentecostal Church.